Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 You also grant us a worldwide, royalty-free, transferable, sub-licensable, and non-exclusive license to use, reproduce, modify, distribute, adapt, and store your VaultPress Content for the purpose of operating and improving our products and Services.

 ### g.
-Blaze
+Blaze and Blaze Pro

-Blaze enables you to advertise on some of the millions of pages across WordPress.com, Tumblr, and sites enrolled in [WordAds](https://wordads.co/).
-If you use Blaze (which may be available through our other Services), you must comply with our [advertising policy](https://automattic.com/advertising-policy/).
+Blaze and Blaze Pro enable you to advertise on some of the millions of pages across our Services.
+For example, Blaze campaigns mayb be shown on WordPress.com, Tumblr, and sites enrolled in [WordAds](https://wordads.co/).
+If you use Blaze (which may be available through our other Services) or Blaze Pro, you must comply with our [advertising policy](https://automattic.com/advertising-policy/).

 ### h.
 Ecommerce Services